Shiwangi04/JenkinsDemo/README.md

 # JenkinsDemo

-This is a webhook demo for jenkins pipeline
+This is a webhook demo for jenkins pipeline - auto trigger